 I have always had an interest in photography thanks to my father who, like many of his generation, could only afford to use photography to record family life by doing his own processing (in the Bathroom).
 I joined Heswall Photographic Society, only shortly after its founding, and started doing my own developing and printing.
 I was accepted at the famous Regent St. Polytechnic School of Photography in London, but was persuaded to take a safer job in industry.
 After working as a Work Study Engineer I joined the family business as Production Manager and later Managing Director.
 During this time I created a website (now defunct) which won me 'Craft Site Of The Year 2001'.
 When this business was eventually sold, I became an Accountant, where I worked first in Recruitment and later in Automotive.
 I am now retired.

 In the 1970's I spent some time with relatives in Paris where I roamed the streets with my camera, building a unique collection of "street" photographs, a genre I am still enthusiastic about.
 After organizing Heswall's first annual exhibition I became their President in 1971/2.
 In 1973 I left, giving up serious photography altogether.
 However after my first marraige broke up in the early 1980's I joined Rhyl Photographic Society.
 In 1987 I remarried and moved to Chester.
 After a few years of living in Chester I was persuaded to join Chester Photographic Society.
 At first I just enjoyed the lectures but when we acquired a personal computer and a colour printer I was again able to pursue my hobby.
-I have organise the Chester PS programme for 13 years until April 2019.
+I organised the Chester PS programme for 13 years until April 2019.
 During my tenure I booked many well-known photographers.